Sairyss/domain-driven-hexagon/README.md

 - Operate on scalar types, transforming them into Domain types.
 A scalar type can be considered any type that's unknown to the Domain Model.
 This includes primitive types and types that don't belong to the Domain.
 - Declare dependencies on infrastructural services required to execute domain logic (by using Ports).
 - Are used in order to fetch domain `Entities` (or anything else) from database/outside world through Ports;
-- Execute other out-of-process communications through Ports (like event emits, sending emails etc);
+- Execute other out-of-process communications through Ports (like event emits, sending emails etc.);
 - In case of interacting with one Entity/Aggregate, execute its methods directly;
 - In case of working with multiple Entities/Aggregates, use a `Domain Service` to orchestrate them;
 - Are basically `Command`/`Query` handlers;